01 of 05

 How to Use the San Diego Trolley

 The San Diego Trolley offers an easy way to get to and from many of the city's popular tourist attractions.
-It runs from morning until late night, with trains arriving every 10 to 30 minutes, depending on the time of day.
+It runs from morning until late at night, with trains arriving every 10 to 30 minutes, depending on the time of day.